Inhibit Pests and Diseases

 Here are some ways in which microbes help manage soil-borne pests and diseases:

-Predation: Certain soil microbes are predatory and feed on detrimental nematodes, protozoa, and other small soil organisms that may be pests or vectors for plant diseases.
+Predation: Certain soil microbes seek out and feed on harmful nematodes, protozoa, and other small soil organisms that may be pests or vectors for plant diseases.
 These predatory microbes help control the populations of harmful organisms in the soil.

-Induced Resistance: Some beneficial microbes can stimulate the plant's natural defense mechanisms.
+Induced Resistance: Some beneficial microbes work with the plant's natural defense mechanisms.
 When plants interact with these microbes, they may become more resistant to diseases caused by pathogens.
 This is often referred to as induced systemic resistance (ISR).

-Biofumigation: Certain plants, known as biofumigant crops, release volatile compounds when their tissues are incorporated into the soil.
+Biofumigation: Certain plants, known as biofumigant crops, release ever changing compounds when their tissues are banded together in the soil.
 These compounds can suppress soil-borne pathogens.
-Beneficial microbes can enhance the effectiveness of biofumigation by degrading these compounds into bioactive substances.
+Beneficial microbes can enhance the effectiveness of bio-fumigation by degrading these compounds into bioactive substances.

 Nutrient Competition: Beneficial microbes can outcompete pathogens for essential nutrients, making it harder for pathogens to establish themselves and reproduce in the soil.
 This nutrient competition can limit the growth of pathogenic populations.

 Change in Soil pH: Some microbes can alter the soil pH in a way that is unfavorable for pathogenic organisms.
-By modifying the pH, these microbes create an environment that is less conducive to the growth and activity of soil-borne pathogens.
-Fungi produces glomalin an acidic glue that helps pull soil particles together to form aggregates. (link to soil structure) Bacteria produce an alkaline glue biolfilm that helps them adhere to surfaces including living tissues, and form organized communities.
+By modifying the pH, these microbes create an environment that is less inviting to the growth and activity of soil-borne pathogens.
+Fungi produces glomalin an acidic glue that helps pull soil particles together to form aggregates.
+Bacteria produce an alkaline glue biofilm that helps them adhere to surfaces including living tissues, and form organized communities.
+In equal amounts your soil can become neutral pH (7) which is where most plants thrive.

 Exclusion: Beneficial microbes can colonize the root zone and form a protective barrier around plant roots, preventing pathogens from gaining access to the roots.
 This is often referred to as microbial exclusion or the "rhizosphere effect."